WOODTURNING CRUISE INFORMATION

 You can choose from a variety of cabins.
 All cabins have a shower and toilet.
 On the booking page you can check out which cabins are outside and inside cabins.
 Outside, means with a window (small or large).
 Inside means there are no windows.
 Beds are arranged either as bunk beds or two beds at floor level (not double bed, one at each side).
 In most cabins you can flip up one of the beds to get more space.
 Our experience is that apart from sleeping, not much time is spent in the cabin due to the fact that there are so many places to be; in various lounges, outside to get a view, and down in the workshop...

 Many of our passengers prefer to arrive a day or two before the cruise, or leave a day or two, after the cruise.
-We have made an appointment with Thon Hotel Stavanger and we have made reservations for some rooms.
-There will be a big oil conference in town when we start the cruise and it can be difficult to get a hotel.
+We have made an appointment with Radisson Atlantic Hotel and we have made reservations for some rooms.
+There will be arranged a large oil conference in town when we start the cruise and it can be difficult to get a hotelroom.
 Reservations can be made through us, please send us an email at email@example.com

 View the full brochure here: